 If you’re a beginner or intermediate yogi, the new Yoga in the Woods at the Lost River Gorge is probably the perfect class for you.
 You’ll start with a short and easy stroll through the woods into the Gorge.
 Once you’ve passed the giant birds nest and crossed a suspension bridge, you’ll set up your mats by a babbling brook.
 The class is designed to be a gentle stretch with a little bit of flow to wake up your body and then relax it with some restorative poses.

-If you can’t make any of outdoor yoga classes, then check out the special events Live a Little Fitness is offering for all ages.
-Teaming up with Fired on the Mountain, Live a Little Fitness is offering a week-long Kids Yoga and Art Camp where kids can enjoy a mix of yoga, meditation, outdoor games, and arts and crafts.
+If you can’t make any outdoor yoga classes, then check out the special events Live a Little Fitness is offering for all ages.
+Live a Little Fitness is offering a week-long Kids Yoga and Art Camp where kids can enjoy a mix of yoga, meditation, outdoor games, and arts and crafts.
 In addition to the summer Kids Yoga and Art Camp, Live a Little Fitness also offers a newly designed kids dance program with Ballet, Tap, and Hip Hop/Break Dancing classes for kids of all ages.
 They also offer after-school kid’s yoga classes during the school year.
 Each class is themed for ultimate fun.
 Who doesn’t want to take a Star Wars themed yoga class?

 Running for June through August, you can join in on “Recess-style Boot Camp!”
 Coming back for its second year, coaches Margarita and Sarah create fun and challenging workouts that focus on strength, endurance, and agility.
 Of course, you’ll play plenty of games along the way.
 Sign up a for class and play Margarita’s favorite “Zombie Apocalypse” game.
 Who said kids were the only ones allowed to have fun?